alexhagen/alexhagen.github.io/cv.md

       </div>
 			<p>Published thesis on the optimization and characterization of a
       tensioned metastable fluid detector as passive neutron detector for interdiction of special nuclear material.
-Also completed a cirriculum with focus on thermal hydraulics in nuclear power plant systems, neutronics, and material reaction to incident radiation.
+Also completed a curriculum with focus on thermal hydraulics in nuclear power plant systems, neutronics, and material reaction to incident radiation.
 Took additional courses on numerical methods and computational science.</p>